False Roselle aka Cranberry Hibiscus (Hibiscus acetosella) is one of my favorite plants in our food forest garden.

 Cranberry Hibiscus Tea and Juice

-I make cranberry hibiscus tea for me, then put it on ice as juice for the kids!
-We have made it from the flowers but it was not very good, so we just make it from the calyx after the flower blooms, usually ready to harvest in December.
+I make cranberry hibiscus tea for myself, then put it on ice as juice for the kids!
+We made it from the flowers but it was not very good, so we just make it from the calyx after the flower blooms, usually ready to harvest in December.

 How to make Cranberry Hibiscus tea